moby/moby/docs/sources/installation/centos.md

 either as templates or to familiarize yourself with docker.
 These templates are available on github at [https://github.com/CentOS/CentOS-Dockerfiles]( https://github.com/CentOS/CentOS-Dockerfiles)

+## SELinux + btrfs

+Btrfs currently [doesn't support](https://bugzilla.redhat.com/show_bug.cgi?id=1128041) Docker when SELinux is in Enforce mode.

+You can view your filesystem types with:

+    $ df -T

+If you're using btrfs, you'll need to put SELinux in Permissive mode:

+    $ sudo setenforce 0
+    $ getenforce
+    Permissive

 **Done!** You can either continue with the [Docker User Guide](/userguide/) or explore and build on the images yourself.